- Chart

 Strengths

-- Exceptional product performance and design
+- Exceptional Engineering and Performance Capabilities

-- Loyal and affluent customer base
+- Loyal and Affluent Customer Base

 Weaknesses